MicrosoftDocs/common-data-model-and-service/entity-reference/cds-sdk-manipulate-data.md

 ## Working with non-typed entitysets

-Earlier in this topic, we were working with a fully designed OOB entityset.
+Earlier in this topic, we were working with a fully designed standard entityset.
 Therefore, to write the code, we could use the full range of features in C# and the Visual Studio tooling (especially IntelliSense and debugging support).
 However, in some cases, you won't have the fully compiled classes to work with.
 For example, you're working with your custom entitysets, but you haven't generated a C# class for them.
-Another case where the following techniques become interesting is when you've customized an OOB entityset (for example, by adding a new field).
+Another case where the following techniques become interesting is when you've customized an standard entityset (for example, by adding a new field).
 In these cases, you can refer to fields by using a weaker model where fields are described by their names.

 The following example shows some code that uses this approach.